 Now let’s get rid of the part of the design we don’t want so it just covers our Artboard.
-We will do this by creating a rectangle the same size as the Artboard, on top of our design and we make sure that it’s perfectly aligned.
+We'll do this by creating a rectangle the same size as the Artboard, on top of our design and we'll make sure that it’s perfectly aligned.

-Then we select everything and apply Crop from the pathfinder.
+Then we'll select everything and apply Crop from the pathfinder.

 7. Delete the stroke

-Let’s remove the gray strokes.
-With the Direct Selection Tool, we select a part if the design with this color and we click on Select>Same>Fill color (this will select the fillings with the same colors) and delete.
+Let’s remove the grey strokes.
+With the Direct Selection Tool, we'll select a part of the design that's grey and click on Select>Same>Fill color (this will select the fillings with the same colors) and delete.

 8. Add final effects

-To finish we will add some effects to get a perfect design; Select everything and apply Effect>Stylize>Outer glow.
+To finish we'll add some effects to get a perfect design; Select everything and apply Effect>Stylize>Outer glow.

-And we are done!
+And we're done!
 A beautiful background that you can use for whatever you want!
-I hope you enjoyed the tutorial and find it useful!
+I hope you enjoyed the tutorial and found it useful!